migtools/mig-controller/docs/devguide.md

 Each CR status includes the `Conditions` collection and the `Condition` object.
 The collection is basically a list of `Condition` that provides enhanced functionality.

-It also introduces the concept of _staging_.
-The goal is to preserve conditions across reconciles.
-This preserves the condition timestamps and support durable conditions and _re-staging_ when validations are skipped.
+The `Conditions` collection also introduces the concept of _staging_.
+The goal of staging is to preserve conditions across reconciles.
+Condition staging provides these benefits:

+1. Preservation of condition timestamps
+1. Support for durable conditions
+1. _Re-staging_ of conditions when validations are skipped.

 A condition is _set_ using `SetCondition()`:
 ```